HewlettPackard/hpe3par_ansible_module/Modules/readme.md

  the group is started without performing a full resynchronization.
  Instead, for synchronized groups, the volume synchronizes deltas between this snapshotName and the base volume.
-For periodic groups, the volume synchronizes deltas between this snapshotName and a snapshot of the base.</div>
+For periodic groups, the volume synchronizes deltas between this snapshotName and a snapshot of the base.
+ Used with state[s] - add_volume</div>
                                                                             </td>
         </tr>
                             <tr>